TypeScript OSDK migration guide (1.x to 2.0)

 function getLocation(obj: legacyMyObject){...} : Unmodified

-Issue: ObjectType ≠ Osdk
+Issue: ObjectType ≠ Osdk.Instance

-In TypeScript OSDK 2.0, wrapping the object type in Osdk<> is crucial for accessing various properties.
-The Osdk wrapper elevates these properties to the top level of the type, making it more analogous to the legacy types in TypeScript OSDK 1.x.
+In TypeScript OSDK 2.0, wrapping an object type in Osdk.Instance<> is crucial for accessing various properties.
+The Osdk wrapper elevates these properties to the top level of the type, making it more analogous to legacy types in TypeScript OSDK 1.x.

 const object = client(myObjectV2).fetchOne("<primaryKey>");

--> returns Osdk<myObjectV2>
+-> returns Osdk.Instance<myObjectV2>

 const locationName = getObjectLocation(object)

-Solution Paths
+Solution paths

 Consider the following ways you can edit your code to use the new OSDK object types in TypeScript OSDK 2.0: